Shafiqmuhammad/ZiaMart/README.md

 ![image](https://github.com/user-attachments/assets/c837c6b9-9ecd-4f5a-8d67-bcf6f64a221b)

 ## Overview
-An architecture diagram for "Zia Mart Online."
-Here's a breakdown based on the image:
+An architecture diagram for "Zia Mart" Here's a breakdown based on the image:

 - Customer: The end user of the platform, interacting with the services through the Kong Gateway.